 Detroit: Become Human has got a free demo on PS store as well as a bunch of new screenshots.
 Quantic Dream also discussed the accusations of trivialising domestic abuse as well as the company's upcoming lawsuit against the French press.

-So, PlayStation 4 owners can hop over to the PlayStation Store and take Detroit Become: Human out for a spin.
+So, PlayStation 4 owners can hop over to the and take Detroit Become: Human out for a spin.
 Until it downloads though, you can check out the new screenshots, showing the game's protagonists, androids Kara, Connor and Markus, as well as some other characters.

 Indeed, Detroit: Become Human looks as fabulous as we expect it to be, even though we expected nothing less from David Cage and Quantic Dream.